Jack Henry & Associates

-Jack Henry and Associates, also known as Jack Henry is an American company founded in 1976 and devoted to financial technology and payment processing services, mostly for community banks and credit unions.
-They assist regional banks and credit unions to control risk, make regulatory filings and add or improve their online banking services.
-Jack Henry stock trades on the NASDAQ exchange under the symbol JKHY, and is also part of the S&P 400 for mid-size American companies.
+Jack Henry & Associates, also known as Jack Henry, is an American financial technology company that provides a broad range of technology solutions and payment processing services primarily for community and regional banks and credit unions.
+Its offerings include core processing platforms, digital and mobile banking products, payment products, and related software and services delivered through on-premises, private-cloud, and public-cloud environments.
+The company serves approximately 7,200 financial institutions and other corporate entities.
+Jack Henry stock trades on the NASDAQ exchange under the symbol JKHY, and is a component of the S&P 500.

 History

-Jack Henry was formed in 1976 by Jack Henry and Jerry Hall in Monett, Missouri.
-The company was incorporated in 1977.
+Jack Henry was founded in 1976 by Jack Henry and Jerry Hall, who initially rented space in an engine repair shop for $40 a month.
+The company was incorporated in 1977 and generated $115,222 in revenue that year.